yegorsokolov/MT5/README.md

 parameters and retraining the model on the corresponding historical data.
 `train.py` now supports training on multiple symbols at once.
 By default both `XAUUSD` and `GBPUSD` history files will be downloaded and combined.
+An alternative script `train_nn.py` trains a small LSTM network on sliding windows of these features for those wanting to explore deep learning models.

 ## Installation